hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/cat-photo-app/README.md

 After the last `h2` element of the second `section` element, add an `h3` element with this text:

 `Things cats love:`

+## Step 22

+To create an unordered list of items, you can use the `ul` element.

+After the `h3` element with the `Things cats love:` text, add an unordered list (`ul`) element.
+Note that nothing will be displayed at this point.